Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Construction of an ISW map from 3D galaxy surveys

-Finally, we conducted the test of performing a new realistic set of MC simulations for which the uncertainty in the radial distance to galaxies associated to photometric redshift errors is switched off.
+Finally, we performed a new realistic set of MC simulations for which the uncertainty in the radial distance to galaxies associated with photometric redshift errors is switched off.
 We found very little difference in the uncertainty in the recovered ISW angular power spectrum multipoles and in the correlation coefficients, suggesting that photo-$z$ errors at the level $\sigma_z=0.015$ are not a dominant source of uncertainty for our ISW reconstruction approach.